Glossary

 Action Item A task captured from a meeting and assigned to a named owner.
 Action Items appear in the post-meeting report for confirmation and, once confirmed, show up in the owner's Personal Dashboard.

-Capture actions toggle A setting on each connected meeting that controls whether the Transcriber joins.
+Recorder joining toggle A setting on each connected meeting that controls whether the Transcriber joins.
 When on, the Transcriber attends and captures execution signals.
 When off, the meeting runs unmonitored.
+An (i) tooltip in the UI notes: "A note-taker might still join if other participants invite one."

 Calm System Doctrine The four principles governing all AI behavior in In Parallel: Simplicity (reduce cognitive load, never add it), Control (manager always approves AI proposals), Clarity (every output is explainable and traceable), and Continuity (context compounds over time, never resets).
 The practical expression: AI proposes, humans decide.